Women's, Gender, and Sexuality Studies

 Total Credits12

-Candidates for dual-title M.A./M.S. degree in Women’s, Gender, and Sexuality Studies must have at least one member of the WGSS Graduate Faculty on their master’s advising committee.
+Candidates for the dual-title M.A./M.S. degree in Women’s, Gender, and Sexuality Studies must have at least one member of the WGSS Graduate Faculty on their master’s advising committee.

 Degree Requirements for the Dual-Title Ph.D.